wp-plugins/playbuzz/readme.txt

 1. Plugin admin screen.
 2. Easy to embed, using simple WordPress shortcodes.
 3. A "Sports" site section.
 When a user clicks a quiz, the quiz opens inside your site!
-4. A "funz"/"animals" Quiz, that can be implemented in any page.
+4. A "fun"/"animals" Quiz, that can be implemented in any page.

 == Changelog ==
+= 0.3.4 =
+* Admin: UI css fix for older WordPress version (3.7 and before)
+* Admin: Fix debug mode notices
+* Widget: Fix undefined widget default values
+* Widget: Use 6 consistent tags across the plugin
+* Widget: Use page dropdown in the recommendations widget

 = 0.3.3 =
-* Use page dropdown in the recommendations widget.
+* Widget: Use page dropdown in the recommendations

 = 0.3.2 =
-* Add 'links' parameter to the recommendations widget
+* Widget: Add 'links' parameter to the recommendations

 = 0.3.1 =
-* BUGFIX: after update to v0.3, no "embeddedon' defined ; the content not shown, unless you actively go to the plugin setting page and press "save changes" ; v0.3.1 shows the embedded content any way
+* BUGFIX: after update to v0.3, no "embeddedon' defined ; the content not shown, unless you actively go to the plugin setting page and press "save changes" ; this fix shows the embedded content without going to the settings page

 = 0.3.0 =
 * Verified compatibility up to WordPress 4.0